 - They have feather-light bones that are hollow and weigh less than half the weight of the eagles’ 7000 feathers

-- Eagles weigh up to 15 pounds, are 3 feet tall and have a wingspan of 6 feet
+- Brackendale Eagles weigh up to 15 pounds, are 3 feet tall and have a wingspan of 6 feet

 - They live 15-30 years in the wild and can fly up to 40mph!

-Sea to Sky Highway Day 2 – Alice Lake
+Drive to Whistler – Alice Lake

-Alice Lake Provincial Park also has one of the best campgrounds in British Columbia, with 108 reservable sites.
+As one of the most beautiful Sea to Sky Highway attractions, Alice Lake Provincial Park also has one of the best campgrounds in British Columbia, with 108 reservable sites.
 There are also great facilities onsite including an amphitheatre, playground, public restroom buildings, and a café.

 Your last stop before reaching Whistler is the spectacular Brandywine Falls, just 33 kilometres from Alice Lake Provincial Park.